Turkish Airlines Flight 301: Wreckage and recovery

 Witnesses of the crash ran to the accident site to assist with the evacuation.
 The emergency services at the airport were already on stand-by when the aircraft started its engines and were quickly at the accident scene.
 Ten minutes later, a team of firefighters from Gaziemir Air Base and the city itself arrived to assist with the flames.
 The fire was extinguished within 30 minutes.
 The flight recorder was found in good condition.

 The whole aircraft apart from the cockpit and tail sections was destroyed by the fire, which made it impossible to save all the occupants with facilities available at the airport.
 Minister of Transport Ferda Güley, who started his duty only a day prior to the accident, requested a brain surgeon for a critically injured crew member.
+Removal of the wreckage started on 28 January, the runway was cleared and the airport was opened on the same day.

 Victims

 Most passengers on board the flight were Turkish immigrants living in Germany, who had been on leave from their work.
 Initial reports mentioned that 62 people perished; 51 died on-site, while 11 others, including all three pilots, died in hospital after being taken out of the wreckage in a critical condition.
 An additional passenger was reported dead on 1 February.
+Identification of the bodies was difficult as most were completely burnt and several bodies were melted into each other.

 According to the final report, of the 68 passengers, 62 died; while six, including an infant, survived.
-Only one of the five crew members survived.
-The sole surviving crew member, Aynur Sürücü, died later on 12 December 1975 due to her injuries.
+Only one of the five crew members, Aynur Sürücü, survived the initial crash, but died later on 12 December 1975 due to her injuries.
+She had been in a vegetative state since the crash and was being treated in a hospital in Geneva, Switzerland until her death.
 Her family blamed the airline for "not caring for her".

-Families of the victims received 50,000 Turkish liras as compensation from an insurance company.
+Families of the victims received 50,000 Turkish lira as compensation from an insurance company.
 It was the worst accident involving a Fokker F28 and second-deadliest aviation accident in Turkey at that time.
 As of October 2023, it is the second-deadliest crash involving the type and the fifth-deadliest in the nation.